The start of a new year is a natural time to take stock and as part of this, I wanted to offer some thoughts on BlueCat’s vision for the coming year.

 Here’s the problem: the infrastructure of most networks wasn’t built to handle any of this.

-In the headlong rush to the cloud, some organizations did not spend enough time thinking about the follow-on effects on core infrastructure.
-Now the bill is coming due.
+In the headlong rush to the cloud, some companies did not spend enough time thinking about the follow-on effects on core infrastructure.

 In 2018, BlueCat heard from plenty of network administrators who were overwhelmed with support demands from cloud teams who were tasked with delivering new business initiatives.
 On the other side, we also heard from CIOs, cloud engineering, applications teams, and security organizations frustrated with the operational implications of inflexible network architectures.